HumanSignal/label-studio/docs/source/guide/ml_create.md

 Other methods and parameters are available within the `LabelStudioMLBase` class:

-- `self.label_interface` - Returns the Label Studio Label Interface object that contains all information about the labeling task
+- `self.label_interface` - Returns the Label Studio Label Interface object that contains all information about the labeling task.
-- `self.parsed_label_config` - Returns the [Label Studio labeling config](setup) as JSON.
 - `self.model_version` - Returns the current model version.